Leonas/funlife-server/public/src/core/ui/README.md

 # Mobile Webkit UI/UX

+### Headers

+### Footers

+### Side Menu

+# Content Area

+### Loading Content

+Using functionX, pass in the following options:

+unload, load

+### Updating Content

 # Duplicates & Problems to fix
 *  Search the code for load and unload references but the actual unload panel function was never defined
 * on each show page, we need to add in scrolling option
 * defered loading - make this work with routing and not how it works now

+* To add divs to the content, simply set the class to "panel".
+This is a special css class that we search for at startup.
+ Remove the searching for this
+ Remove the searching for all data- shit

 Remove this crap I only want it setable from the router:
 * We handle history and transitions.
 You can select from six transitions by setting the data-transition property.
 The default is slide.